 Bottom Line on Caffeine and Breastfeeding

 I can attest that even though life with a newborn is a really exciting time, it can also be exceptionally tiring.
 So it is totally understandable if you feel like you need a cup of coffee to help power you through your day and give you an energy boost (especially if you are experiencing sleepless nights as all us mama’s know all too well).
 While it is certainly possible that caffeine intake while breastfeeding can lead to negative side effects for baby – like sleep disturbances and digestive issues – it really depends on you and baby’s tolerance to caffeine and the amount consumed.
 So bear this in mind as you begin to gradually reintroduce caffeine into your postpartum routine, keeping your intake within the 200-300mg recommendation, and monitoring whether this has any negative effects on baby.
-With that said, you can definitely enjoy moderate amounts of your favorite caffeinated beverage while keeping baby safe.
+With that said, you can definitely enjoy moderate amounts of your favourite caffeinated beverage while keeping baby safe, and I hope this blog post helped to answer your question “How much caffeine can you have while breastfeeding?”
 So mamas, cheers to that – congrats on your newborn, and enjoy a glorious hot cup of coffee!